w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 The primary differences between the two protocols are:

-- All shards in Ethereum represent the same state transitions, while
-  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} lets shards have an abstract state transition function implementation.
+- Ethereum processes EVM-compatible state transitions, whether through rollups or on the mainnet itself, while {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows its parachains have an abstract state transition function implementation.
 - Governance processes in Ethereum are planned to be off-chain and thus require coordination for a hard fork to enact governance decisions.
 In contrast, in
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the decisions are on-chain and enacted autonomously via forkless upgrades.
 - Validator selection mechanisms differ as
-  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide strong availability and validity guarantees with fewer validators per shard.
+  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide strong availability and validity guarantees with fewer validators per protocol.